Monetize Your Music On YouTube Without 1,000 Views

 It does not matter how many subscribers you have.

-YouTube is automation heavy, as there is just so much content.
-At the time of writing, I strongly believe they start forcing ads after 100 views for a video.
+YouTube is automation-heavy, as there is just so much content.
+At the time of writing, I strongly believe they started forcing ads after 100 views for a video.

 Forget needing 1,000 subscribers.